jlbradley1844/jlbradley1844.github.io/projects/index.md

 ---
 layout: projects
-title: Links to various projects, github and otherwise
+title: Links to various projects (GitHub and otherwise)
 ---